LabeliaLabs/distributed-learning-contributivity/README.md

 #### Multi-partner learning approaches

 Once a given scenario configured, it seemed useful to choose how the multi-partner learning would be done.
 So far, 3 different approaches are implemented (federated averaging, sequential learning, sequential averaging).
-See below section [Configuration of the collaborative and distributed learning](./mplc/docs/documentation.md#configuration-of-the-collaborative-and-distributed-learning) for descriptive schemas and additional ML-related parameters.
+See related documentation's section [Configuration of the collaborative and distributed learning](./mplc/docs/documentation.md#configuration-of-the-collaborative-and-distributed-learning) for descriptive schemas and additional ML-related parameters.

 #### Contributivity measurement approaches

 Finally, with given scenarios and multi-partner learning approaches, we can address contributivity measurement approaches.
-See below sections [Configuration of contributivity measurement methods to be tested](./mplc/docs/documentation.md#scenario-parameters) and [Contributivity measurement approaches studied and implemented](./mplc/docs/documentation.md#configuration-of-contributivity-measurement-methods-to-be-tested).
+See documentation's sections [Configuration of contributivity measurement methods to be tested](./mplc/docs/documentation.md#scenario-parameters) and [Contributivity measurement approaches studied and implemented](./mplc/docs/documentation.md#configuration-of-contributivity-measurement-methods-to-be-tested).

 ### Installation